electricbookworks/electric-book/_docs/editing/figures.md

 ```
 {% endraw %}

+Each image matches each piece of alt text in order.
+If you include multiple images in a figure, make sure you provide separate alt text for each image.
+If you don't, some images will have no alt text.

 ### Rotating figures

 If you need to rotate a large figure on the page, add the `rotate` class.
 E.g.